-This objective, however, calls for the availability of systematic and accurate observations of the climate system.
-The African continent is not completely devoid of observational networks, but large parts of the available infrastructure have major limitations in terms of their ability to measure GHG dynamics in an appropriate manner.
-The SEACRIFOG project aims to address these gaps through the design of appropriate research infrastructures (RI).
+The objective however, calls for the availability of systematic and accurate observations of the climate system.
+The African continent is not completely devoid observational networks, but large parts of the available infrastructure have major limitations in terms of their ability to measured GHG dynamics in an appropriate manner.
+The SEACRIFOG project aims to addressing these gaps through the design of appropriate research infrastructures (RI).

-,2018 Distribution of observation stations and networks on the globe (Lopez-Ballesteros et al
+Distribution of observation stations and networks on the globe (Lopez-Ballesteros et al., 2018,